 The 2012 Honda Civic Si has gone soft.

-The Civic's performance version has been around since 1985, and the nameplate's ninth-generation redesign gets the largest Civic engine ever.
+The Honda Civic’s performance version has been around since 1985, and the nameplate’s ninth-generation redesign gets the largest Civic engine ever.
 While it scoots with newfound power and gets better gas mileage, the high-rev pizzazz and handling poise that gave the Si such unique appeal — even as its competitors got faster — are gone.
-The ninth-generation Civic chose comfort over dynamics, and too much of that rubbed off on the Si.
+The ninth-generation Honda Civic chose comfort over dynamics, and too much of that rubbed off on the Si.

 This review details the Civic Si, which comes as a coupe or sedan with a six-speed manual.
 Click here to see our full review of the redesigned Civic, and here to compare the 2012 and 2011 Civic Si.
 We tested the Civic Si coupe.

 Courtesy of a 2.4-liter four-cylinder cribbed off the Acura TSX, the Civic Si scurries off the line.
 With 31 pounds-feet more torque than the old 2.0-liter Si, there’s enough oomph to get moving in 6th gear above 45 mph or so, no downshifts needed.
 Pushing the car toward its 7,000-rpm redline reveals little of the high-end rush that the old 2.0-liter unleashed, but most editors found the experience refined enough to enjoy.

 Fuel economy improves, too, at an EPA-rated 22/31 mpg city/highway.
 That’s well below the 28/39 mpg that most 1.8-liter Civics get, but it beats last year’s 21/29-mpg Si.
 Like most performance hatches, the car still needs premium gas — a longstanding Si requirement.